DenverW03/ThirdYearProject/README.md

 - common: contains common files used between all of the different algorithms
 - boids: this directory contains the lowest level boids algorithm
+- boids_follow_circle: circle-based approach to protecting the VIP agent
-- boids_follow: this directory contains the boids algorithm that follows the VIP agent
+- boids_follow_classic: this directory contains the boids algorithm that follows the VIP agent using a classic boids weighted algorithm
-- proposal: contains the proposal pdf for the dissertation
+- testing: contains scripts for testing and evaluating the data